Mai-Te-Pora/proposals/TIP-16/README.md

 Last but not least the own provided share with the so called boost factor defines how much of the relative share goes into your pocket.
 The equation for this is quite simple: Your rewards = your share($) / total liquidity * Total Rewards.
 The boost just (virtually) increases your share because you locked your liquidity.
-BUT if ALL users commit their liquidity at the same time and duration no one profits from the boost, because all users are being boosted by the same factor.
+BUT if ALL users commit their liquidity at the same time and duration no one profits from the boost, because all users are being boosted by the same factor, resulting in the total liquidity increasing at the same ratio.
 Because of this fact I can not take the personal boost in consideration, the personal ARB can be higher or lower depending on other users and their total share and commitment time.

 ## Explanation